Noaaan/MythicMetals/PATCHNOTES.md

 Slightly increased the spawn chance of Calcite Kyber.
 Legendary Banglum Armor is now repaired with ingots instead of chunks.
 Copper Armor is now more conductible.
 Please be careful in thunderstorms.
+Reduced the mining level required for most storage blocks.

 Increased the durability of the following armor sets (largest to smallest increase):
 - Carmot
 - Steel